6. Phase 5 - Final phase

 • Make sure the project progress on MYVIIA is 100% and reviews are checked and approved.

 For all finished objects we collect some key figures so that we can perform database studies on the assessments we perform in VIIA.
-Recently this engineering database has also been integrated in the reference approach.
 It is important to correctly fill in the database.

-The engineering database can be filled on MYVIIA and requires general input, strengthening measures and the reference objects (for NLTH-REF).
+The engineering database can be filled on MYVIIA and requires general input and the selected strengthening measures.
 Only after saving this data, select that you completed the task in the progress sheet (you get a warning that it will be locked!)

 _images/engineering_database.png